This is a sponsored post. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 4. Lower Blood Sugar Levels

-Because of its affect on insulin resistance, cinnamon is on your side in the battle against high blood sugar.
+Because of its effect on insulin resistance, cinnamon is on your side in the battle against high blood sugar.
 High blood sugar is deadly even if you’re not diabetic.
 Chronically high blood sugar can usher in all sorts of health maladies.
 It can cause damage to your nerves, blood vessels, and organs.

 5. Cinnamon Might Help Fight HIV